plana93/plana93.github.io/_projects/1_project.md

 ---

-Contact: mirco.pl.93@gmail.com

  <div class="row">
-        <p>Discover a carefully curated selection of research papers, datasets, challenges, and real-world applications in the fascinating realm of Egocentric Vision.
-Stay up-to-date with the latest advancements and become a part of this dynamic repository by contributing your insights!</p>
+        <p>Discover the fascinating realm of Egocentric Vision, stay up-to-date with the latest advancements and become a part of this dynamic page by contributing your insights!</p>
-        <p>This is a work-in-progress repository, and we welcome your contributions to keep it up-to-date.
-Visit the <a href="https://egocentricvision.github.io/EgocentricVision/" target="_blank">EgocentricVision page </a> to get involved.</p>
+        <p>This is a work-in-progress repository, and we welcome your contributions to keep it up-to-date.</p>
+        <p>Visit the <a href="https://egocentricvision.github.io/EgocentricVision/" target="_blank">EgocentricVision page </a> to get involved.</p>
         <p class="contact">Contact: mirco.pl.93@gmail.com</p>
     </div>